On this page

 - aims to help fill vacancies in regional and rural secondary schools with subject specialists.

-The Department for Education is currently piloting the Teach For Australia program in selected regional schools from 2021.
+The department is currently piloting the Teach For Australia program in selected regional schools from 2021.

 Teach For Australia offers an alternative and accelerated pathway into the teaching profession.
-The program allows talented graduates and professionals with subject specialist expertise and experience to teach in a regional or rural school while completing their Masters teaching qualification.
+The program allows talented university graduates with subject specialist skills to teach in a regional classroom while completing their master's teaching qualification.

 Participants in the program (referred to as associates) are placed in harder-to-staff secondary vacancies at a participating school in regional, rural or remote locations.

-Before starting in the classroom, the associates complete an intensive teaching program as part of their Masters and qualify for a Special Authority to Teach from the Teachers Registration Board.
-They then complete their Masters in Teaching, with formal mentorship, while on a 2 year teaching placement.
+Before starting in the classroom, the associates complete an intensive teaching program as part of their master's degree and qualify for a Special Authority to Teach from the Teachers Registration Board.
+They then complete their Master in Teaching degree, with formal mentorship, while on a 2 year teaching placement.

 Visit Teach For Australia for more information about the program.

-Up to 12 aspiring educators will be placed in hard to staff regional high schools in 2022.
+We are working towards placing up to 12 aspiring educators in hard to staff regional high schools.

-Applicants must hold a bachelor’s degree (from any subject area except education) and have a passion for teaching.
+- must hold a bachelor’s degree (from any subject area except education) and have a passion for teaching

-Priority will be given to applications of eligible South Australian residents.
+Priority is given to applications of eligible South Australian residents.

-Three associates are currently placed in the pilot.
+Three participants (associates) are currently placed as part of the pilot's first round in 2021.
 Each associate completed Teach For Australia’s rigorous selection process that assessed their disposition for teaching.